 The year 2022/23 has been a defining one for TQEC, with the start of construction on the main building, enormous generosity in the form of grants and donations, and a programme of active community engagement helping to inform the civic ambitions for the campus.

 TEMPLE QUARTER ENTERPRISE CAMPUS continued

-Left: the construction of Temple Quarter Enterprise Campus begins
+Left: the construction of Temple Quarter Enterprise Campus begins very frontier of our ambitions.

 Below: artist's impression of the South Stair